Indigenous Menstrual Health

 • healthy living practices (appropriate hygiene education and resources).

-Effective relationships with Indigenous Australian communities develop from a shared understanding of an issue, and the identification of common goals through local engagement.
-To do this, Indigenous organisations are often the most visible key points of ‘engagement’ with communities, and this is also the preferred method of communication for Indigenous Australian people with outside organisations.
+Effective relationships with Aboriginal and Torres Strait Islander communities develop from a shared understanding of an issue, and the identification of common goals through local engagement.
+To do this, Indigenous organisations are often the most visible key points of ‘engagement’ with communities, and this is also the preferred method of communication for Aboriginal and Torres Strait islander peoples with outside organisations.

 Planning with the community at a grass-roots level and working strategies from the ground up provides a level of autonomy for local groups to agree on priorities and hold a voice in their own community development.